-Tutorial demonstrating how to load SDA data for use in STATA.
+This tutorial demonstrates how to load SDA data for use in Stata.

 1. In SDA